jgmuchiri/simple-calendar/README.md

 # Simple Calendar

+## Warning

+This is might have an outdate version of CodeIgniter.
+Good for starters.

 ## ABOUT

 Simple Calendar is a customizable php/mysql calendar that utilizes CodeIgniter framework and Arshaw's Fullcalendar plugin.